In this Gardener's HQ guide, we'll explore cultivating Arabis plants in your garden, indoor spaces, and other settings.

 Arabis Flower (Lyre-leaved Rock Cress) by Wackybadger.

-It is best to sow out Arabis species on the soil surface, following germination they can be thinned out with a spacing of approximately thirteen to thirty centimeters.
+It is best to sow out Arabis species on the soil surface, following germination they can be thinned out with a spacing of approximately thirteen to thirty centimeters (12 inches).

-Arabis are very easy to look after and the plant should be deadheaded following flowering to prevent self fertilization and to maintain a neat appearance.
+Arabis are very easy to look after.
+The plant should be deadheaded following flowering to prevent self fertilization, and to maintain a neat appearance.

-A member of the Arabis family; the annual Arabidopsis thaliana, is one of the most used plants in biological research; it is a model species, with five chromosomes and has been fully sequenced.
-Research onto the plant has led to a great increase in the understanding of how plants function.
+A genus closely related to Arabis is the Arabisdopsis genus, (Brassicaceae family); the annual Arabidopsis thaliana, is one of the most used plants in biological research.
+It is a model species, has five chromosomes, and has been fully sequenced.
+Research into the plant has led to a great increase in the understanding of how a plant functions.